Street children in India: Causes

 The street children in India choose to leave their families and homes for strategic reasons.
 Three hypotheses have been put forth in an attempt to explain their choices: urban poverty, aberrant families, and urbanization.
 Evidence can to some degree support all three of these hypotheses.
 In one study of 1,000 street children living in Bombay conducted in 1990, 39.1 percent of street children said they left home because of problems and fights with family, 20.9 percent said they left because of family poverty, and 3.6 percent said that they wanted to see the city.

 The street children and children running away from home are connected.
-A child running away from home ends on the street in most situations.
-There is lot of data available on why children run away, revealing many reasons for doing so.
-Some reasons are simple, some complex.
+A child running away from home ends up on the street in most situations.
+There is a lot of data available on why children run away, revealing many reasons for doing so.
+Some reasons are simple, and some are complex.
 Sometimes the reasons are because of the child's behavior, and other times the parents are the cause.
 A child not going to school or not doing homework and thus fearing beatings, is a very common cause.
 A child stealing money or fighting with siblings are reasons too.

 Most children leave their families to live on the street because of family problems.
-Family problems include such things as death of a parent, alcoholism of father, strained relationships with stepparents, parent separation, abuse, and family violence.
+Family problems include such things as death of a parent, alcoholism of the father, strained relationships with stepparents, parent separation, abuse, and family violence.
 Additionally, street children usually come from female-headed households.

-Most children who leave home to live on the streets come from slums or low cost housing, both which are areas of high illiteracy, drug use, and unemployment.
+Most children who leave home to live on the streets come from slums or low cost housing, both of which are areas of high illiteracy, drug use, and unemployment.
 Children usually transfer their lives to the streets through a gradual process; they may at first only stay on the street a night or two.
 Gradually they will spend more time away from home until they do not return.

-Once on the streets, children sometimes find that their living conditions and physical and mental health is better than at home; however, this fact speaks to the poor conditions of their homes rather than good conditions in the street.
+Once on the streets, children sometimes find that their living conditions and physical and mental health are better than at home; however, this fact speaks to the poor conditions of their homes rather than good conditions in the street.
 Street conditions are far from child-friendly.
 Once they leave home, many street children move around often because of the fear that their relatives will find them and force them to return home.

-Sadly, many children are kidnapped and treated as slaves by the kidnappers.
+Many children are kidnapped and treated as slaves by the kidnappers.
 The kidnappers make them beg for money the whole day on the streets and enjoy themselves with the money they get from the children.